-7. (1) The chief executive officer must on a regular basis assess the workforce and financial state of affairs of the Council and state the departments within the Council in which staff members may perform work on an overtime basis.
+7. (1) The chief executive officer must on a regular basis assess the workforce and financial state of affairs of the Council and the state of the departments within the Council in which staff members may perform work on an overtime basis.